splteflre/TriangularSolve/README.md

 for MacOS since Apple's default clang compiler have trouble compiling openmp.
 To work around this I downloaded llvm and have been using the llvm clang on my Mac.

+Instructions:

+To run the code do make in the command line.
+The make file should generate an executable called 'solve'.
+Solve takes in two arguements the first one being the name of the matrix in lower triangular form and second being the RHS vector.

+e.g.

+$make
+$./solve tests/test.mtx tests/test_b.mtx